Robust discrete choice models with t-distributed kernel errors: Author contribution statement

 \section{Author contribution statement}

-RK: conception and design, method development and implementation, data processing and analysis, manuscript writing and editing, supervision. \\ PB: conception and design, manuscript writing and editing. \\ MB: conception and design, manuscript editing, supervision. \\ TG: conception and design, method development and implementation, manuscript writing and editing.
+RK: conception and design, method development and implementation, data processing and analysis, manuscript writing and editing, supervision. \\ MB: conception and design, manuscript editing, supervision. \\ TG: conception and design, method development and implementation, manuscript writing and editing. \\ PB: conception and design, manuscript writing and editing.